Road signs in Russia: History

 In June 2018, in connection with the preparations for the 2018 FIFA World Cup in Russia, a new prohibition road sign, "no buses allowed", was introduced.
 This sign was used as a temporary sign from 1 June to 17 July 2018 during the 2018 FIFA World Cup and after the end of the World Cup, the sign was retired.
 However, from 1 March 2023, this sign was reintroduced, on a permanent basis, due to changes in the rules of the road in Russia that came into force on that date.

 In February 2019, the traffic police supported proposals for the introduction of reduced road signs, the idea was initiated by the Moscow government.
 They are planned to be installed throughout Russia after a successful experiment.
 The allowable size of signs will be reduced to 40 cm in diameter, and in some cases to 35 cm, which is almost half the current standard of 60 cm.

 On 1 March 2023, a new prohibition road sign, "no personal mobility devices", was introduced.
-It prohibits personal mobility devices such as electric scooters, electric skateboards, hoverboards, or segways.
+It prohibits personal transporters such as electric scooters, electric skateboards, hoverboards, or segways.